Fedorov-Artem/kaggle_OTTO/README.md

 At the end of the competition, best cross-validation recalls were 54.54% for clicks, 42.08% for carts and 65.80% for orders.
 You can see that even with the re-ranking GBDT models the results were not that much better than results of rules-based candidate generation, adding just about 1-2%.

 ## Final formatting and submitting the results
-Little can be said abouth this notebook.
+Little can be said about this notebook.
 I wrote the code in a way that it was possible to upload results for a single model or results for all the three models, to track improvements for each model on leaderboard.
 In case of uploading results for a single model, slots for other model's results are filled with data from sample submission file, provided by competition organizers.

 ## Summary and what could have been done better
 I started working on the project about a month after the competition was launched and still managed to get into top 3% participants, well in the middle of the silver zone.
 That should be considered to be a fairly good result.
 After the competition, I've read all the posts of top teams members and understood that all of them used servers with way more RAM and GPU available.
 I worked solo and lost a competition to people who mostly worked in teams and had way more computational resourse.
 If all the time I spent trying to fit all the data into available memory could be spent on running additional experiments, I would have been be able to produce a better result.